CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

 In this lab, you learned to create a code component, implement its logic, integrate it into a canvas app, and add it to a solution within the Power Platform.

 ## You have successfully completed this lab.
-Proceed to the next page.
+Click on the Next button to proceed to the next lab.